LaPolice/LP-RF-Tools/LP_charsetFromText/README.md

 # LP_charsetFromText.py

-extracts the set of characters in use in a text, and marks all occurrences in the current font page.
+Extracts the set of characters in use in a text, and marks all occurrences in the current font page.
 Also returns a count of the set in the console.

 Glyphs who belong to the current font's charset will be marked in green.